Omar-Arabi1/cliper/README.md

 list all of them with the 'list' command

 in case there is no output you probably entered something wrong like a label name that doesn't exist

+---

+## setting up
+to install this application follow these steps

+***NOTE:*** *this app is only available on linux and macOS not uon windows so if you are on windows GET OUT*
+***NOTE:*** *this app requires you to have python installed on your system*

+- clone the repo
+- create a virtual environment with `python3 -m venv .venv` and source it `source .venv/bin/activate`
+- install the requirements with `pip install requirements.txt` or if that doesn't work try `pip3 install requirements.txt`
+- run this command `shiv -c cliper -o cliper.pyz -r requirements.txt .` make sure you are in the repo directory and you are in the virtual environment
+- now you have a .pyz binary make it executable `chmod +x cliper.pyz` if you want to if not use it with `./cliper.pyz` or `python3 cliper.pyz`

+you now technically have the app, but if you want it to be used globally follow this to add it to path:
+- move the executable into /usr/local/bin directory with `sudo mv /path/to/executable /usr/local/bin`
+- add it to path both commands work on both zsh and bash shells —so add it with `export PATH=$PATH:/usr/local/bin/cliper.pyz` and then source the file

+---

+## CONGRATULATIONS
+you now officialy have installed the app have fun